TerenceTan/telegram-channel-messenger/README.md

 A web-based tool that allows you to send messages to a Telegram channel or chat, with support for inline buttons.
 This tool is built using HTML, JavaScript, and Tailwind CSS, and is deployed using Vercel's serverless functions.

 ## Features

 - Send messages to a Telegram channel or chat using the Telegram Bot API.
 - Add inline buttons (with customizable text and URLs).
-- Automatically prepends the `@` symbol to the chat ID if missing.
-- Remove and clear inline buttons.
-- Clear all form fields with a single button click.
 - Built with responsive design using Tailwind CSS.

 ## Important Notice
 To send messages to a Telegram **channel**, you must:
 1. **Create a Telegram bot** using [BotFather](https://t.me/botfather) and obtain the bot token.
 2. **Add the bot as an admin** to the channel you want to send messages to.
 Without admin privileges, the bot will not be able to send messages to the channel.

 ## Live Demo

-[Click here to access the live tool](#) (replace with your Vercel deployment link)
+[Click here to access the live tool](https://telegram-channel-messenger.vercel.app/) (replace with your Vercel deployment link)

 ## Prerequisites